megancoyle/react-todo/README.md

 - `git clone` this repo and `cd` into the `directory` folder
 - `npm i` to install dependencies
+- `npm run start` to run the application locally

 ## Next Steps